craiga/craiga/cv.markdown

 ## Work History

+### Sharper Informatics Solutions (April&nbsp;'20–now)

+[Sharper Informatics Solutions](https://www.sharperinfo.com) are a Seattle-based startup with the goal of unlocking the hidden value in data.

+I joined Sharper Informatics Solutions to found and run the development process for [My Data Chameleon](https://mydatachameleon.com), a tool to help users prepare their energy efficiency program data for submission to the California Public Utilities Commission.

+### Sound Data (June&nbsp;'20–now)

+[Sound Data](https://www.sound-data.com) are a data consultancy based in the US.
+I've been providing them with ad-hoc web development services across a number projects they run for a variety of clients.

-### Crew Studio (Sep&nbsp;'21–now)
+### Crew Studio (Sep&nbsp;'21–Mar&nbsp;'22)

 [Crew Studio](https://www.crewstudio.co/) are a London-based digital agency who work with a broad range of companies.

 I'm helping them build a warehouse system for [Reskinned](https://www.reskinned.clothing/), a program encouraging clothing reuse and recyling.
 The Reskinned warehouse system integrates directly with eBay and other retail platforms.
 It's built using Django, Heroku and GitHub actions.

-### Sharper Informatics Solutions (April&nbsp;'20–now)

-[Sharper Informatics Solutions](https://www.sharperinfo.com) are a Seattle-based startup with the goal of unlocking the hidden value in data.

-I joined Sharper Informatics Solutions to found and run the development process for [My Data Chameleon](https://mydatachameleon.com), a tool to help users prepare their energy efficiency program data for submission to the California Public Utilities Commission.

 ### Stealth-mode startup (Nov&nbsp;'20–Dec&nbsp;'21)

 I built a number of decoy applications for a stealth-mode startup based in the [University of Strathclyde](https://www.strath.ac.uk) in Glasgow using Django, Starlette, and Docker.

 ### Red Badger (Nov&nbsp;'19–April&nbsp;'20)